Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/pull/204): remove mentions of operations other than sign and verify from the documentation.

+The function is somewhat dangerous, since the PK context will silently become invalid if the PSA key is destroyed.
+Experience in 3.x has shown the function to be handy nonetheless, so we shouldn't remove it without clear alternatives.

 The current function has some limitations.
 We should lift them soon (“[Remove limitations of `mbedtls_pk_wrap_psa()`](#remove-limitations-of-mbedtls_pk_wrap_psa)”), but it isn't a deal breaker for TF-PSA-Crypto 1.0.

 ### Key parsing and writing